Chloe-Liu33/limeiliu.github.io/_pages/about.md

 ======

 I am a final-year PhD Candidate(completed all 3 milestones) at Monash University specializing in Causal Inference and Multimodal Spatio-temporal AI.
 My research focuses on developing robust, generalizable Machine Learning models for complex urban systems and biological data.
-I have published multiple first-author papers in top-tier journals (e.g., IEEE T-ITS) and served as a reviewer for leading transportation journals. email:limeiliu.it@gmail.com
+I have published paper in IEEE T-ITS and served as a reviewer for Transportation Research Part C: Emerging Technologies.

 Education
 ======